bespoken/bespoken-docs/unit-testing/use-cases.md

 # Micro navigation
 micro_nav: true
----
+--- -->
+# Guide to Common Unit-Testing Use-Cases

-# Common Use-Cases And How To Handle Them
+## Common Use-Cases And How To Handle Them

 * [Testing State With Dynamo](#testing-with-dynamo)
 * [Testing The Address API](#testing-with-the-address-api)